Qolore7/moonshadow/GAMEPLAY.md

 ### New Mechanics

+- [Paradigm - A Quick Start Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/85939) - Adds a simple and balanced class system to the game reminiscent of previous Elder Scrolls games.
+Also skips the vanilla Helgen intro and adds the option to escape from Helgen alone (without either Hadvar or Ralof), essentially not auto-starting the first act of the main quest and allowing more roleplay oppurtunities for non-Dragonborn characters.

 - [Skyrim Souls](https://www.nexusmods.com/skyrimspecialedition/mods/27859) - Unpauses all game menus.
 Make sure you come prepared!

-- [Skyrim Unbound Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/27962) - An alternate start mod with a wide range of options, including the ability to play as a non-Dragonborn character

 - [SunHelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) - All in one survival and needs mod focused on being as simple and streamlined possible.